chefgs/terraform_repo/kubernetes/README.md

-# Comprehensive Terraform Kubernetes Directory Documentation
+# Terraform IaC and Kubernetes Implementation Documentation

 ## Table of Contents